 top of page

+A couple of times per year, I devote myself to doing 30-ish days of a digital detox a.k.a. a dopamine fast.
 Like most, I expose myself to a lot of screen time in my work, and then more screen time when connecting with friends and colleagues over social media and keeping up on feeds.
-And once in a while, I watch a movie or mini-series online: more screen time, more blue light.
+And once in a while, I watch a movie or mini-series online: more screen time, more blue light exposure.
 No real pause or relaxation for my ancestral brain or the often-so-active-in-modern-city-life nervous system, either.

--lower stress and cortisol levels
+• lower stress and cortisol levels

--activate the rest-and-digest, feed-and-breed system -bring back balance and improve the overall mental and hormonal health and well-being We need these things.
-Because our innate systems are the same as they were about 12 000 years ago, while the modern world is not.
+We need these things.
+Because our innate systems are the same as they were about 12 000 years ago, but the modern world is not.
 Our brains are in more need now than ever of getting recurring nature breaks from the "normal" life of modern, digital exposure.
+I struggle with it myself, living in Stockholm city.
+I love my home and my neighbourhood, and it's been a blessing to have grown up and to live here, but I most certainIy crave a lot more nature these days, and a lot less city life.

-The solution – a potent tool
+The tool – a dopamine reset

-A solution for me when I feel like I'm not getting enough nature, engaging in a little too much screen time or simply feel like zoning out a bit from the constant information flow of social media, newsfeeds and all other things digital, is to cut myself off from SoMe for a month and do a dopamine reset.
+A solution for me when I feel like I'm not getting enough nature, engaging in a little too much screen time or simply feel like zooming out a bit from the constant information flow of social media, newsfeeds and all other things digital, is to cut myself off from SoMe for a month and do a dopamine reset.

 It's become a proactive tradition even, to go offline for 30 days twice per year.
 And I love it!

-This Autumn, I will not engage in a full fast meaning I will still be using my laptop (because I have work to do, which I love, too).
+This time, I will not engage in a full fast meaning I will still be using my laptop (because I have work to do, which I love, too).
 But I'll log out from the social media-platforms, starting now.

-How it works
+How it works – the brain and dopamine

 With the overload of dopamine-stimulating events, impressions, notifications that we engage with on a daily basis, the homeostasis in this part of the brain gets thrown off balance.
 This means that the brain's set point for pleasure changes negatively.

-The brain adapts to the behavior of, for instance, checking your phone or scrolling your newsfeed.
+The brain adapts to the behaviour of, for instance, checking your phone or scrolling your newsfeed.
 It does so by down-regulating the dopamine receptors, in other words stimulating fewer dopamine receptors each time this feel good neurotransmitter is secreted.
 The brain then tips towards feeling pain, or withdrawal.
 And the natural tendency is to avoid the uncomfortable pain and go back for more dopamine.
 Checking your phone, or scrolling your newsfeed.

-By repeating the negative behavior for weeks or months, a pattern is created.
+By repeating the negative behaviour for weeks or months, a pattern is created.
 This creates a growing non-homeostasis.
 Imbalance.
 Your brain will start to crave more dopamine hits, more reward/pleasure-stimulating outlets, otherwise the pain center in the brain gets activated and you feel unease.
 This is a biochemical state that can make you feel low, tired, restless, sleepless or unfocused, agitated, anxious or even depressed.
 No wonder why so many kids and grown-ups are hooked on their phones and laptops.
-We live in a culture where being a dopamine junkie has become the new "normal".
+We live in cultures where being a dopamine junkie has become the new "normal".

-The benefits of doing a dopamine fast When you're experiencing withdrawal, it's tempting to reach for the source of instant dopamine secretion.
+When you're experiencing withdrawal, it's tempting to reach for the source of instant dopamine secretion.
 But if you just stay with the feeling, sit with it and observe it, or choose to actively replace the bad habit with new and better ones like doing breathwork, taking a walk in nature or spending time with a friend or loved one, the withdrawal (the pain) will pass and go away.

 Repeating THIS pattern instead of reaching for instant gratification, is the solution and the key.
 Because it opens the door to creating a fresh new start: it resets your dopamine levels.
 The balance and relationship between the pain –uncomfortable feelings– and the dopamine